 3. Weight Capacity

 Let’s face it, a lot of us kayak fishermen are gear junkies.
 If you can identify, it’s a good idea to consider weight capacity.
-We recommend adding 150 lbs to your bodyweight and using that total to decide what weight capacity you should look for in a fishing kayak.
+We recommend adding 150 lbs to your bodyweight and using that total to decide what weight capacity you should look for in a fishing kayak or sea kayak.

 If you’re planning to use the kayak solely for recreational paddling, adding 100 lbs to your bodyweight is a safe bet for finding a kayak with the right weight capacity for you.